 \citet{anantharam1987b} proposed an optimal centralized algorithm for this setting, based on a UCB strategy. \citet{kalathil2014} later proposed a first decentralized algorithm for this setting, following the same lines as their algorithm described in \cref{sec:fullcomm} for the stochastic case.
 Recall that it uses explicit communication between players to assign the arms to pull.
 The only difference is that the UCB index has to be adapted to the markovian model.
 The uncertainty is indeed larger in this setting, and the regret is thus larger as well. \citet{bistritz2020b} also showed that the GoT algorithm can be directly extended to this model, with proper tuning of its different parameters.

 In more recent work, \citet{gafni2021} instead consider a restless Markov chain, \ie the state of an arm changes according to the Markov chain at each round, even when it is not pulled.
+The Gilbert-Elliot model, which is often considered as a good model for the activity of primary users \citep{tekin2011online}, is a particular case of restless Markov chain.
 Using an ETC approach, they were able to reach a stable matching in a logarithmic time.
 Their result yet assumes knowledge of the suboptimality gap $\Delta$ and the uniqueness of the stable matching.
 Moreover, it only reaches a stable matching instead of an optimal one, similarly to the algorithms described in \cref{sec:limited} for the heterogeneous setting.
 The main difficulty of the restless setting is that the exploration phase has to be carefully done in order to correctly estimate the expected reward of each arm.
 This adds a dedicated random amount of time at the start of every exploration phase.

-\subsubsection{Abruptly changing rewards.}
+\subsubsection{Abruptly Changing Rewards.}

-Although markovian rewards are closer to reality, the resulting algorithms are very similar to the stochastic case.
+Although Markovian rewards are closer to reality, the resulting algorithms are very similar to the stochastic case.
 Indeed, the goal is still to pull the arm with the maximal mean reward, with respect to the stationary distribution.
 A stronger model assumes instead that the expected rewards abruptly change over time, \eg the mean vector $\mu$ is piecewise constant in time, and each change is a \textit{breakpoint}.
 Even in the single-player case, this problem is far from being solved \citep[see e.g.][]{auer2019, besson2020}.

 \citet{wei2018} considered this setting for the homogeneous multiplayer bandits problem.
-Assuming a pre-agreement on the ranks of players, they propose an algorithm with regret of order $T^{\frac{1+\nu}{2}} \log(T)$ where the number of breakpoints is $\bigO{T^\nu}$.
+Assuming a pre-agreement on the ranks of players, they propose an algorithm with a regret scaling with the horizon as $T^{\frac{1+\nu}{2}} \log(T)$, when the number of breakpoints is $\bigO{T^\nu}$.
 Players use UCB indices computed on sliding windows of length $\bigO{t^{\frac{1-\nu}{2}}}$, \ie they compute the indices using only the observations of the last $t^{\frac{1-\nu}{2}}$ rounds.
 Based on this, player $k$ either rotates on the top-$M$ indices or focuses on the $k$-th best index to avoid collisions with other players.

-\subsubsection{Adversarial rewards.}
+\subsubsection{Adversarial Rewards.}